amitiamity/redis-stream-kickstart/README.md

 # redis-stream-kickstart

 ## Overview
-The following repo shows how to use redis stream for producing and consuming data using consumer group.
+The following repo shows how to use redis stream to create a messaging system using java and spring data jpa.
 There are 3 modules in this project as below :
 1. redis-stream-common :
   This module is a library which has confiugration details to connect with redis and common files to be used among other modules.
 2. redis-stream-producer :